lbcard/beat-saber-custom-songs-checker/README.md

 ## How To Run

-This is just a raw nodejs script so you'll need nodejs installed.
+This is just a raw NodeJS script so you'll need NodeJS installed.

 - update the variable in the `index.js` file to your custom songs directory (normally like: `C:/SteamLibrary/steamapps/common/Beat Saber/Beat Saber_Data/CustomLevels` - note no / on the end!)